gsl4295/PicoLaunchTimer/README.md

   - Set "WIFI" and "PASS" equal to a string of your SSID and password.

 ### Other Info
-- It uses the API from [rocketlaunch.live](https://rocketlaunch.live), which isn't great.
+- It uses the API from [rocketlaunch.live](https://rocketlaunch.live), which isn't ideal due to the lack of updates on their website.
 I'll try and use [nextspaceflight.com](https://nextspaceflight.com) at some point.
-- This is an idea I had like 3 years ago... then I just decided to get it done in a couple of hours one day.